 4. Connect With Supportive People

 Reach out to trusted friends, family members, or support groups.
 Sharing your feelings with others who understand and care can provide emotional support and help alleviate the sense of isolation often associated with depression.
 Being around supportive people can make a substantial difference.
-While speaking about what is hurting you helps, even if the conversation is a light one about something else but provides some relief or laughter, there is an immense benefit.
+Talking about your struggles can be helpful, but even casual conversations that bring comfort or laughter offer meaningful relief.

 5. Practice Self-Compassion